hardbyte/rpython-post/readme.md

 ### Emulation

-So those 4 instructions of bytecode combined with the constant value mapping `00 -> 1.0` and `01 -> 2.0` describes individual steps for our virtual machine to execute.
+So those four instructions of bytecode combined with the constant value mapping `00 -> 1.0` and `01 -> 2.0` describes individual steps for our virtual machine to execute.
 One major point in favor of defining our own bytecode is we can design it to be really simple to execute - this makes the VM really easy to implement.